samitmohan/minitorch/README.md

 ## TODO
 - _backward() for BatchNormalisation
-- Add Images for MNIST & Regression Examples {Graph for loss and accuracy {bar chart of these numbers vs pytorch}}
 - Add /tests in Docs
 - Why MiniTorch is slow?
 Tradeoffs (Add to Docs)